pugson/react-farcaster-embed/README.md

 - [x] Shows the cast's author, their avatar and username, date when the cast was posted
 - [x] Renders the cast's content with links
 - [x] Shows the channel name and avatar
-- [x] Shows counts for replies, likes, recasts, watches
+- [x] Shows counts for replies, likes, recasts + quotes, watches
 - [x] Adds a link to the cast on Warpcast
+- [x] Renders images inline
-- [ ] Renders images inline
+- [ ] Renders rich embeds for links

 ## Installation